 - I don't know, about ten minutes, I'd say… It sounded like a neigh, but with some kind of machine noise over it…

-Yes, that's what I'm going to do… But take responsibility anyway !
+- Yes, that's what I'm going to do… But take responsibility anyway !
 I didn't force you to come with me, you know… You're the one who agreed to what I said about that goddamn forest !

 He was completely contradicting himself now, and I could hear the stress in his voice, him, who was usually so calm and level-headed.
 He was kind of our guide at this paintball club… He took out his smartphone to check the map.
 And I could see through the light of his headlamp that my friend was fainting.
 Seeing his bewildered expression, I asked him what was wrong.

-- And now, what ?
+- I don't understand.
+Just a little while ago, everything seemed to indicate that we were heading straight to that field, along the main path that leads there… And now, what ?
 Well, nothing.
 I mean, I don't recognize anything on the map anymore.
 And on top of that, look at the names that appear on the map… He handed me his smartphone, his eyes now horrified.

 - But, these aren't English names !